orionprotocol/sdk/README.md

 const roundedAmount = new BigNumber(amount).decimalPlaces(
   qtyPrecision,
   BigNumber.ROUND_FLOOR
-); // You can use you own Math lib
+); // You can use your own Math lib

 orionUnit.exchange
   .swapMarket({